apeskinian/p4_watch-o-tron/README.md

 | `SUPPORTEMAILHOST` | user's own value |
 | `DISABLE_COLLECTSTATIC` | 1 (*this is temporary, and can be removed for the final deployment*) |

-Heroku needs three additional files in order to deploy properly.
+Heroku needs additional files in order to deploy properly.

 - requirements.txt
 - Procfile